ClusterHQ/flocker/docs/gettingstarted/installation.rst

       yourlaptop$ chmod 600 ~/.ssh/my-instance.pem
       yourlaptop$ ssh-add ~/.ssh/my-instance.pem

 #.
-Log in as user "fedora" to your new node's address, e.g.:
+Look up the public DNS name or public IP address of the new instance and log in as user "fedora", e.g.:

    .. code-block:: sh